 To correct for the effect of instrument flexures it has been mandatory in previous periods to attach nighttime arcs (see Sect.
 3.5.9) for all MOS OBs using LR blue and HR blue grisms.
-Currently, during the VIMOS upgrade, one attached arc and three flats are mandatory for all MOS science observations.
-This measure is temporary during the VIMOS upgrade.
-The first part of the upgrade, completed by 1st August 2010, included changes of shutters, CCDs, and the installation of the Active Flexure Compensation system.
-In addition many other mechanical parts are being closely monitored and we are planning to exchange the HR-blue grisms.
-All these activities require access to the instrument during the day, which cannot be done if the MOS calibrations are running in the morning.
-We expect to finalize the upgrade by April 2012, so for P90 the new HR_blue grisms will have been commissioned, and we might be calibrating all MOS observations during the day.
+During the VIMOS upgrade, one attached arc and three flats have been mandatory for all MOS science observations.
+The upgrade has been finished and the new HR_blue grisms have been commissioned, so for P92 we might be calibrating all MOS observations during the day.
+Look at the instrument web pages for the latest information on required calibrations.